g-tejas/agent/Prompt.md

 Use nested pre and code tags, to define programming language for pre entity.
 Programming language can't be specified for standalone code tags.
 A valid emoji must be used as the content of the tg-emoji tag.
 The emoji will be shown instead of the custom emoji in places where a custom emoji cannot be displayed (e.g., system notifications) or if the message is forwarded by a non-premium user.
 It is recommended to use the emoji from the emoji field of the custom emoji sticker.

+## MCP

+For MCP tools, read the description of the tool very clearly.
+Some names are misleading, so it's important to read the description very carefully to avoid inaccurate parameters.
+For example, start_time can mean the upper bound of a certain range, because the actual value is the start time before!
+Read the description very carefully.